What You Should Know About the Contractor Purchasing System Review

 Having a Successful CPSR Requires an Integrated ERP Tool

-Unanet purchasing software delivers powerful functionality to manage and simplify your buying process, designed to address the specific needs of professional services firms.
-With Unanet’s one system, purchasing integrates directly with timekeeping, expense, financials, and billing, saving time and money, and increasing accuracy.
-Our web-based system makes the process easy and visible from purchase requisition (PR), to issuance of the purchase orders (PO), through to customer invoice.
+Our web-based system makes the process easy and visible from purchase requisition (PR), to the issuance of purchase orders (PO), all the way through customer invoices.
 Through Unanet’s workflow and approval process, all purchasing transactions can be tracked efficiently and integrated into the project forecasts.
-You can trust the accuracy of the data you are providing to the CPSR team as well as provide reports with all the needed traceability.
+You can trust the accuracy of the data you are providing to the CPSR team, as well as provide reports with all the needed traceability.

 So, what's next?